Krystian20857/CustomCapes/README.md

 # CustomCapes
 Simple software for custom minecraft capes.
 It allows to create persistent capes profiles for every player.

+# Important
+This software is not compatible with mantle.gg.
+Software will not start when mantle is running.
+Please uninstall mantle and reboot system before using this software.

 # Downloads
 Click appveyor badge then go to artifacts and download _CustomCapes.exe_.